nlicalzi/launch_school/ls170_networking_foundations/assessment_prep/study_guide.md

     * We can "increase" our bandwidth (or, more accurately: increase our usage efficiency of available bandwidth) by using multiplexing (and demultiplexing), which refers to the process and technique of transmitting multiple signals over a single channel.
 Multiplexing capacity is implemented at the Transport layer of the Internet Protocol suite, and both TCP and UDP implement this capability through the use of network ports: source and destination ports for the message are specified in the header of the Transport layer Protocol Data Unit.
 * Have a basic understanding of how lower level protocols operate
   * What is a protocol?
 What is a network protocol?
+    * A protocol is a set of rules, and in terms of computer networking, a network protocol refers to a set of rules that govern how different devices on a network exchange data.
+    * Network protocols are useful because they allow the vast range of devices (and the even more vast range of software) out there in the world to successfully and legibly interact.
+How can we ensure that your smart lightbulb is able to switch colors as you press buttons on your phone?
+By ensuring that the data transmission between the two devices is specifically formatted in such a way that the programs running on both devices are able to read and respond to individual messages.
   * What are the four main protocol layers in TCP/IP?
 From highest to lowest?
   * What is each protocol layer responsible for?
     * Application: Responsible for creating and transmitting user data between applications that can be on remote systems but should appear to operate as if locally to the end user.